 With more students entering higher education than ever, leaving university with a good degree no longer guarantees the graduate job you want.
 Even if you’re not exactly sure what you want to do after your degree, a Year in Industry will earn you respect and give your CV the competitive edge.
 97% of students who have undertaken a Year in Industry feel they are more employable, as it adds massive value to a CV as well as greatly increasing confidence and maturity levels.
 You will be paid a wage, and will be expected to undertake a challenging job, which will both be stretching and relevant for your future studies and career path.

 We help post A-Level/Higher/Advanced Higher and undergraduate students find the best UK work placements in all areas of engineering, science, IT, e-commerce, business, marketing, finance, logistics and more.
-You will receive full support from The Year in Industry through a year-long mentoring service at your company, including on-site visits from the YINI team, free management training and a certified Maths Course from Loughborough University.
+You will receive full support from The Year in Industry through a year-long mentoring service at your company, including on-site visits from the YINI team.
 Around a quarter of all our students are sponsored through university each year and many of our 300 partner companies see The Year in Industry as an important part of their graduate recruitment programme.

 Who is it for?